hirrolot/datatype99/README.md

 ### Q: How does it work?

 A: The `datatype99` macro generates a tagged union accompanied with type hints and value constructors.
-Pattern matching is implemented merely as a switch statement.
+Pattern matching desugars merely to a switch statement.
 To generate all this stuff, [Metalang99] is used, which is a preprocessor metaprogramming library.

 ### Q: What about compile-time errors?